lioneltay/MathSite/README.md

 *** TODOS ***
+-deployment

 -dynamic partsPerRow

 -answers markup
 	-only for questions not assignments
 	-toggle

+-allow parts to collapse when screen is too small

 -notes default styles and structure

 -fix TOPIC title / number overflow just like for subtopics

 -lesson history

 *** FEATURES ***